A Brief History of the OSI Model

 Application Layer: End-User Interaction

-Without physical layer visibility, enterprises are at risk of rogue devices infiltrating their network and conducting harmful hardware based attacks.
-As Layer 1 is the first of the OSI layers, it is crucial to have adequate physical level security protection.
-To stop the attacks originating from Rogue Devices at the very first instant, prior to their execution.
+Without physical layer data verification, enterprises are at risk of Rogue Devices infiltrating their network and conducting harmful hardware attacks.
+To stop the cyber attacks from Rogue Devices at the very first instant, It is crucial to have adequate physical level security.

 Talk to an expert.
 It will help you understand how to use Sepio’s patented technology to gain control of your asset risks.